jywu20/Notes/Computer Science/CUDA/gpu-overview.md

 We can also add pre-vertex lighting etc. into it.

 Here the `in` statements specify the input arguments, and the `out` statements specify the outputs.
-Note that GPUs are supposed to be programmed in a "you just do things" way, often *without* keeping a call stack, and thus the `return` keyword is not used here: a shader lives in its *own world*, and the `position`, `normal`, `gl_Position` etc. variables are like input and output pins of a microcontroller: a shader (or more generally, any kernel) does not feel like being a part of a bigger software system.
+Note that GPUs are supposed to do things in a rather "dull" way, often *without* keeping a call stack, and thus the `return` keyword is not used here: a shader *lives in its own world*, and the `position`, `normal`, `gl_Position` etc. variables are like input and output pins of a microcontroller: a shader (or more generally, any kernel) does not feel like being a part of a bigger software system.
 It gets launched and does something and then writes things to ports that connect it to a *fixed* pipeline and stops.
 (Although the same can be said about CUDA, the latter is much more general-purpose, and a GPU kernel looks much closer to an ordinary function and not a `main` function of a MCU.
-That's why a CUDA kernel is written in a much more normal way.)
+That's why a CUDA kernel is written in a way much more closer to generic programming.)

 ## Mapping primitives in the object to primitives in the output image